 Kerafyrm the Sleeper

 This story is arguably less-known than the legendary Fansy, because, well, it’s far less silly.
 The Rallos Zek server was another open PvP server where players could attack and kill each other at any time — just like the one that Fansy was on.
-Even inside dungeons and raids.
+This consequence-less PVP would even prevail inside dungeons and raids.
 Three massive guilds more or less ran things and were in constant war with one another sabotaging raid runs, attacking wandering groups, and orchestrating massive open battles.

 In 2003, Sony Online Entertainment created Kerafyrm the Sleeper to be not a raid boss or tough end-game battle, but as a truly invincible creature to stand as a symbol of the game’s power and omniscience.
 It was literally designed to be unbeatable.
 When players advanced through the tomb, slayed the four guardian dragons, and awoke the Sleeper, it was designed to wipe them out as a response — and the event would be over.
 It was a one-time thing.